TStalnaker44/prompting-survey-replication/README.md

 - `questions.json`: A JSON file of questions, their associated IDs, and other relevant information.
 - `Full GenAI Survey Results - Anonymized Results.csv`: A CSV spreadsheet containing the full survey results and open-ended response codings through July 8th (the cutoff date), with all personal identifiable information removed to preserve the anonymity of participants.

-## What is Not Included
-In order to fully follow our approved protocol and for the sake of anonymity, individual responses are not included in this replication package.

-NOTE: This means that some scripts may not run out of the box.
+NOTE: Some scripts may not run out of the box.
 They require data files in order to function properly.